-During the month of Purim, our shops shelves fill with these iconic triangle-shaped cookies, mounds of sweet filling encased in delicate almond short dough.
-Apple is a real crowd-pleaser, as well as other classics like poppy, chocolate and prune.
-(We use a hexagon cutter to get the most out of our dough, but a circle cutter will also do the trick.)
+During the month of Purim, our shops shelves fill with these iconic triangle-shaped cookies, mounds of sweet filling encased in delicate short dough.
+Apple is a real crowd-pleaser, as well as other classics like poppy and chocolate.
+We use a hexagon cutter to get the most out of our dough, but a circle cutter will also do the trick.

 For the Dough